Spring flowers and travel clothes for UK trip

 The hard case can handle a lot.
 I’ve had mine for years and it’s still going strong.
 Spinner wheels make it easy to bring along on London streets or across airports.

 If you plan to check a larger bag, I recommend a soft-sided bag like the SwissGear Sion Roller Luggage.
-Most airlines have weight limits for checked bags and hard-sided bags start off heavier.
-Choosing a soft-sided bag like this will ensure you can actually use the space without paying surprise overweight luggage fees or doing the last minute shuffle between bags at check-in.
+This lightweight bag will let you bring the most and ensure you can actually use the space without paying surprise overweight luggage fees.

 Packing Cubes